Gratton Road – 1 space

 Ramsay Close – 1 space

-At BSH we identified a need for a service that provided specialist support for people who had a different set of needs to enable them to live well in the community, despite having a higher level identified risk.
+At BSH we provide specialist enhanced support care services for people who have a more complex set of needs to enable them to live well in the community, despite having a higher level identified risk.
 There are some people whose risks are deemed too high to live within their local community in mainstream accommodation.

 Usually the only option is either large specialist services or hospital wards.
 We have created bespoke accommodation settings with intensive care and support that meets individual needs, enabling them to live fully in their community.

 In these services, we support people with more complex needs; mental health diagnosis such as psychosis or emotionally unstable personality disorder with a coexisting learning disability/Autistic Spectrum Disorder, and they may also have an acquired brain injury.
-This can present challenging and high-risk behaviour.
+This can present challenging and high-risk behaviour, but we ensure to offer a service that incorporates our values 24/7.

 We can provide intensive support which equates to 1:1 or up to 4:1 24-hour staffing.
 Our staff are highly trained in managing challenging behaviour and positive risk management.